Belevski97/DevOpsProject/README.md

 Building a simple CI/CD pipeline from scratch using tools like Flask, Docker, Git, GitHub, Jenkins and Kubernetes.

 ## TASK
-Build and deploy of a simple flask application.
+Build and deploy of a simple Flask application.

 ## Preconditions
 * Python